mpomery/CITS3403/project01/README.md

 **A summary of the above list:**

->1.
-5 pages minimum
+> 1. 5 pages minimum
-2. HTML5 and CSS2.1 Valid
+2. HTML5 strict and CSS2.1 Valid
 3. Site Structure - Linear
 4. Navigation on every page.
     * And a site map